 After this, parents can take another 32 weeks of leave (shared between both parents), which is paid at a lower monthly rate.

-Employees in Denmark are taxed between 0% and 27.5% depending on their income bracket.
+Employees in Brazil are taxed between 0% and 27.5% depending on their income bracket.
 Employees also pay 14% in social security contributions.

 There is no mandatory severance pay in Brazil, however an employee must receive pro rata amounts of holiday pay, 13th month pay, and vacation pay.
 An employer can also provide pay in lieu of notice.